-All finalists will be published in THR´s spring 2015 issue and invited to a special reading at ECTC in honor of poetry month.
+All finalists will be published in THR´s Spring 2017 issue.
 To enter the contest, participants should mail a $10 donation by check or money order (we cannot accept cash) made out to The Heartland Review and up to three (3) poems to:

 The donations will fund the contest, creation of the journal, and scholarships for creative writing students.

 No simultaneous submissions please.

 Provide a cover page that includes name, address, email, and a 30-40 word biography with the poems.
 No contact information should appear on the manuscripts.
 All forms are welcomed.
 Winners will be announced in April.

 Our judge for this year's contest will be Jeff Worley.

 To Enter Send...